AtlantaDancer/mobile-web-specialist/06-syntax/02-LetAndConst.md

-# Initial File Entry for Let/Const
+# Lesson 6-2 Let and Const

 There are now two new ways to declare variables in JavaScript: `let` and `const`.